bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 If your question was note answered in the FAQ page, you can ask it on the [2019 Uber Prize ML Hackathon](https://uchat.uberinternal.com/uber/channels/2019-uber-prize-ml-hackathon) Uchat channel.

+If your problem has still not been resolved, you can contact the Hackathon organizing team at ml-hackathon@ (email).

 <!-- Alternatively, to contact the Uber Prize working group technical team directly, please e-mail:
 * Sid Feygin: [sfeygi@ext.uber.com](mailto:sfeygin@ext.uber.com)
 * Valentine Golfier-Vetterli: [vgolfi@ext.uber.com](mailto:vgolfi@ext.uber.com)-->